man-group/ArcticDB/docs/mkdocs/docs/index.md

 ### Transactions

-- Transactions can be expensive and slow
+- Transactions can be be very useful but are often expensive and slow
+- If we unpack ACID: Atomicity, Consistency and Durability are useful, Isolation less so
-- Most analytical workflows can be constructed to run without needing transactions
+- Most analytical workflows can be constructed to run without needing transactions at all
 - So why pay the cost of transactions when they are often not needed?
 - ArcticDB doesn't have transactions because it is designed for high throughput analytical workloads